 report on the TAP and local expenditure on bitou bush control.

 Please send completed plans to the bitou bush threat abatement plan coordinator.
 If you have used Geographic Information System (GIS) software to prepare your site map, please also send the necessary GIS files with your completed site plan.

 Help with plans

-An example plan has been prepared and can be downloaded below.
-If you need more help preparing your site management plan, contact the bitou bush threat abatement plan coordinator.
+The site plan template and a sample completed plan have been prepared and can be downloaded below.
+If you need more help with preparing your site management plan, contact the bitou bush threat abatement plan coordinator.